SAP-samples/teched2025-CS261/exercises/ex4/4_BusinessProcessMonitoring_Exercises.md

 ** Show Data Collection being switched on in KPI Management > KPI Management > Click on KPI > Data Collection Tab (check if the data collection is switched on, if not switch the data collection on for you KPI)

-** Inform the instructor so that the data collection run is triggered
+** Inform the instructor so that the data collection run is triggered after you finish 4.3 **

 ## 4.3 Create an Event to be alerted (Guided Exercise)
 In order to get alerted based on certain conditions, an Event needs to be configured